-- 11 Select or create the Schedule Set, Restore Source Set, and Advanced Options Set. - For more information about these sets, see the Quest NetVault Backup Administrator's Guide. - 12 To submit the job for scheduling, click Submit.
+11 Select or create the Schedule Set, Restore Source Set, and Advanced Options Set.

+For more information about these sets, see the Quest NetVault Backup Administrator's Guide.

 You can monitor the job progress from the Job Status page and view the logs from the View Logs page.
 For more information about these functions, see the Quest NetVault Backup Administrator's Guide.